-In this case, parties agreed the Tenant is required to pay rent in the amount of \$950.00 to the Landlord on the first day of each month.
-I accept that the parties agreed that the Tenant has paid rent late in October, November, December 2019, as well as in January, and February 2020.
+In this case, parties agreed the Tenant is required to pay rent in the amount of \$1,330.00 to the Landlord on the first day of each month.
+I accept that the parties agreed that the Tenant has paid rent late in December 2019, January, February and March 2020.

-The Landlord served the Tenant with a One Month Notice to End Tenancy for Cause dated on January 30, 2020 by posting it to the Tenant's door on January 31, 2020.
-The Tenant confirmed receipt of the One Month Notice on February 1, 2020.
-Under Section 53 of the Act, incorrect effective dates automatically change to comply with the Act.
-As such, the One Month Notice has a corrected effective vacancy date of March 31, 2020.
+The Landlord served the Tenant with a One Month Notice to End Tenancy for Cause dated March 11, 2020, with an effective date of April 30, 2020 by posting it to the Tenant's door on March 11, 2020.
+The Tenant confirmed having received the notice on March 11, 2020.
 I find the One Month Notice was sufficiently served pursuant to Section 88 of the Act.

 I find that the Landlord has submitted sufficient evidence to demonstrate that the Tenant has paid rent late on more than three occasions.
-I further accept that the Tenant confirmed that rent was paid late in the above-mentioned months.
-As such, I dismiss the Tenant's Application to cancel the One Month Notice dated January 30, 2020 without leave to reapply.
+I further accept that the Tenant confirmed that rent was paid late in the above mentioned months.
+As such, I dismiss the Tenant's Application to cancel the One Month Notice dated March 11, 2020 without leave to reapply.
+As the Tenant was unsuccessful with her Application, I find that she is not entitled to the return of the filing fee.

 When a tenant's application to cancel a notice to end tenancy is dismissed, and the notice complies with section 52 of the Act, section 55 of the Act requires that I issue an order of possession in favour of the Landlord.
 Having reviewed the One Month Notice, I find it complies with section 52 of the Act.
-Accordingly, I grant the Landlord an order of possession, which will be effective at 1:00 P.M. on April 30, 2020 after service on the Tenant.
+Accordingly, I grant the Landlord an order of possession, which will be effective at 1:00 P.M. on May 31, 2020 after service on the Tenant.